bioconda/bioconda-docs/source/faqs.rst

   preconfigured and all packages coming from the conda-forge and *not* the ``defaults`` channel.
 It also now has mamba and libmamba included.
 - **Mambaforge** is like miniforge, but has mamba installed into the base environment.
-It is currently deprecated.
+While not strictly deprecated, its use is discouraged as of Sept 2023 (see `miniforge README <https://github.com/conda-forge/miniforge>`_)>
 - **Micromamba** is not a conda distribution.
 Rather, it is a minimal binary that has roughly the same commands as mamba, so that a single executable (rather than an entire Python installation required for conda itself) can be